 Most doctors work within the National Health Service (NHS).
 For job vacancies, take a look at:

-As well as the vocational skills you acquire when undertaking a degree in medicine, you also gain develop a range of other transferable skills through your course, such as critical appraisal, observation, listening, logical reasoning and decision making.
+As well as the vocational skills you acquire when undertaking a degree in medicine, you also develop a range of other transferable skills through your course, such as critical appraisal, observation, listening, logical reasoning and decision making.
 These skills are crucial when working as a doctor, but are just as useful in work outside medicine.

 Other transferable skills include written and oral communication, from completing assignments, taking histories and writing medical reports.
 You will also be able to work in a team, understanding your role and responsibilities.